davidmoten/ssl-certificate-downloader/README.md

 # ssl-certificate-downloader
-Logs and downloads all certificates in the chain presented by a server.
+Logs and downloads all certificates as pem files in the chain presented by a server.

 Note that the java code has no dependencies so you can compile and run the single class on a server if you want just using javac.